jmfriedt/sentinel1_level0/saopaolo_SM/README.md

 and compares well with the experimental phase distribution along azimuth assuming that the strongest echo acts as a Dirac convolution to the chirp.

-4. ``pulse_compression.m'' demonstrates that both experimental and theoretical chirps allow for azimuth compression.
-The ``ph1'' chirp expression is the complete equation from "GMTSAR: An InSAR Processing System Based on Generic Mapping Tools" by D. Sandwell & al (section B.5 "Azimuth compression" pp.51-) and ``phi2'' is a simplified expression with a 0 Doppler Centroid (DC) whose exceprt is provided below for convenience.
+4. ``pulse_compression.m`` demonstrates that both experimental and theoretical chirps allow for azimuth compression.
+The ``ph1`` chirp expression is the complete equation from "GMTSAR: An InSAR Processing System Based on Generic Mapping Tools" by D. Sandwell & al (section B.5 "Azimuth compression" pp.51-) and ``phi2`` is a simplified expression with a 0 Doppler Centroid (DC) whose exceprt is provided below for convenience.

 Comparison of experimental and theoretical expression of the phase along azimuth: